Esri/Utility-Data-Management-Support-Tools/readme.md

+# 2.9 Users
+This is for 3.1, for 2.9, you need to download the tools from the [2.9 branch](https://github.com/Esri/Utility-Data-Management-Support-Tools/2.9)

 # Utility-Data-Management-Support-Tools

 Here are a set of tools to work with the utility network and the maps to interact with it.